II Samuel 12:15-31

 When in trouble we can always pray with a submissive, quiet and trusting heart to see if God will deliver us.
 Even if we do not have a specific or particular promise that we can quote to God as we intercede or even if we do not know the will of God in the matter before us, we still can ask Him that, if He is willing, would He do such and such.
 Submissive praying is powerful praying.
 Persevering prayer can be submissive or it could be an indication that we are stubborn.
 We must discern carefully when and when not it is appropriate to persevere.

 When a relative or friend falls sick, the prayer of faith can prevail much; while there is life there is hope which gives place for prayer.
 If the sick person dies that is no indication of a lack of power, love or intent on God's part.
 David worshipped.
 He could not bring the child back.
 The dead are generally considered to be out of reach for prayer.
 Tears and prayers do not bring our loved ones back to life.
 Instead of mourning overmuch for them, it is more beneficial and comforting to remember we have the hope of a future with God.
 Instead of mourning for his or her death, we should prepare for our own.
 Even in the Old Testament days, God's people had some hope for their futures, and in the New Testament, because of Christ's resurrection and ascension, that line of thought is emphasized and clarified much more.

 Godly parents can have great hope for a happy reunion with their deceased babies.
 Our dead infants and Christian children who die young are much happier and spared much grief.
-David’s household had many internal problems.
-Surely Tamar could comfort David’s and Bathsheba’s first baby.
-That little baby boy was spared, whereas Tamar, who lived, suffered greatly in David’s palace at the hand of her brother Amnon.
+David's household had many internal problems.
+Surely Tamar could comfort David and Bathsheba regarding the death of their first baby.
+That little baby boy was spared, whereas Tamar, who lived, suffered greatly in David's palace at the hand of her brother Amnon.
 Who can guarantee the life would have been good for that baby to have lived?